glennreid/JComp/README.md

 `decodeURI` and lots of others.
 JComp won't rewrite them.
 In the example above, `function`, `type`, `btoa`, and `return` are reserved words.
-`replaceAll` is after a dot `.` so it is not rewritten either (it also is a reserved word, but if it were your own object and attribute name, it would leave it along too.
-We got the list from here:
+`replaceAll` is after a dot `.` so it is not rewritten either (it also is a reserved word, but if it were your own object and attribute name, it would leave it alone too.
+I got the list from here:
 [www.w3schools.com/Js/js_reserved.asp](https://www.w3schools.com/Js/js_reserved.asp)

 ## Identifiers within HTML